Keelhaul-Labs-Team/Light-Curve-Code/README.md

 ![VideoProcesadoExample](https://user-images.githubusercontent.com/91811505/135795564-b11709f7-1064-4ccd-b5ab-654a4642fd02.gif)

 Using the stimulus coordinates provided given by "table 1."
-[1] give for gray a value of 76
+[1], we observe that for gray it is a value of 76

 ![image](https://user-images.githubusercontent.com/91811505/135797886-754d051f-f2c0-4cc6-afc9-d82b40cbe9e4.png)